Here we answer some frequently asked questions about the Ott Planetarium, the WSU Public Observatory and the Keith Terry Palen Research Observatory.

 K-12 field trips: school groups should contact firstname.lastname@example.org for more information and scheduling availability.

-Each month, we offer badge programs for Boy Scouts (Girl Scout programs on demand).
+We offer badge programs for Boy Scouts (Cub Scout and Girl Scout programs on demand).
 Please see the Scouting page on our website or contact email@example.com for more information.

 Each month, the Ogden Astronomical Society meets in the planetarium on a Thursday evening.
 This is free to all interested members of the community; joining the society is encouraged for all astronomy fans!
 See the calendar tab to find out when the next meeting will occur.